vuminhkh0a/resnet50-cifar10/README.md

 This is my first project applying deep CNN architectures to an image classification task using the CIFAR-10 dataset.

 ## Objective
-To classify CIFAR-10 images into one of the 10 categories using a custom implementation of the ResNet50 architecture.
+To classify CIFAR-10 images into one of the 10 categories using a custom ResNet50 architecture.

 ## Dataset
 - **Dataset**: [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html)